Andrew-Lackie/base/README.md

 # Base
 This base library is used in all the complex libraries on my public GitHub.
-Included is a dynamic memory allocator with memory logging, multithreading manager, custom asserts, error logging, system utility and information functions.
+Included are a dynamic memory allocator with memory logging, C++ style generic vectors, multithreading manager, custom asserts, error logging, system utility and information functions.
 * To install run `sudo make install`